Allium/WithoutHeadOrFoot/About.md

 ## Me

 My name is Cato.
 I was born in London, UK, where I lived until 2011.
-In that year I moved to New York City to pursue a PhD in physics.
-It feels like it will never end.
+In that year I moved to New York City to pursue a PhD in physics. <s>It feels like it will never end.</s> Miraculously, it ended!
+Now to find a real job&hellip;

 ## This blog